ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 As described in {{!RFC6205}} and {{!RFC7699}}, the WDM label represents the frequency slots assigned to a WDM Label Switched Path (LSP) on a given WDM Link, which models an Optical Multiplex Section (OMS) Media Channel Group (MCG) as described in {{?I-D.ietf-ccamp-optical-impairment-topology-yang}}.

-The same WDM label (which represents the frequency slots associated to the WDM LSP) will be assigned on all the WDM Links along a regen-free LSP path or path segment (i.e., an LSP path or path segment which does not include any 3R regenerator).
+The same WDM label (which represents the frequency slots associated with the WDM LSP) will be assigned on all the WDM Links along a regen-free LSP path or path segment (i.e., an LSP path or path segment which does not include any 3R regenerator).
 Depending on the 3R capabilities, the WDM label may or may not change at a 3R regenerator: see
 {{Section 2.7 of ?I-D.ietf-ccamp-optical-impairment-topology-yang}} for more details on 3R regenerators.